sueda/fbx-extract/README.md

 ### Input file

 - The input information for this [Assignment](https://people.engr.tamu.edu/sueda/courses/CSCE489/2021F/assignments/A2/index.html).
-- This file only list the name of first extracted texture.
+- This file only lists the name of the first extracted texture.
 If it is not the ideal one, please edit it manually.

 ### Local transforms

-- There are four ascii files storing the local transforms information, so we can convert them back without loss.
+- There are four ASCII files storing the local transforms information, so we can convert them back without loss.
 - The world transform can be restored using: `WorldTransform = ParentWorldTransform * T * Roff * Rp * Rpre * R * Rpost^-1 * Rp^-1 * Soff * Sp * S * Sp^-1`, described [here](https://help.autodesk.com/view/FBX/2017/ENU/?guid=__files_GUID_10CDD63C_79C1_4F2D_BB28_AD2BE65A02ED_htm).
 - Comments start with '#'.

-1. `*_static_transforms.txt` contains the the static transforms between the joints.
+1. `*_static_transforms.txt` contains the static transforms between the joints.
   - The first line contains the number of joints.
   - Each line next contains 8 matrices: `T Roff Rp Rpre Rpost Soff Sp S`.
   - Each matrix has 7 numbers: 4 for quaternion `(x, y, z, w)` and 3 for position `(x, y, z)`, so that each line has `7 * 8 = 56` numbers.